-- (1) for Biology or Chemistry Laboratory Technology satisfactorily complete the first year of a Technician Course in Animal Science or Plant Science, and, for Ornamental Horticulture Technology, the first year of a Technician Course in Animal Science, Plant Science or Agricultural Business; - (2) complete Grade XII (N.S.
+- (1) for Biology or Chemistry Laboratory Technology, he may satisfactorily complete the first year of a Technician Course in Animal Science or Plant Science, and, for Ornamental Horticulture Technology, he may satisfactorily complete the first year of a Technician Course in Animal Science, Plant Science or Agricultural Business; - (2) he may complete Grade XII (N.S.
 012, N.B.
 122, P.E.I.
-Academic XII) or its equivalent with marks of not less than 60% in English, Mathematics, Chemistry and Biology; - or (3) complete university courses at the 100 level in English, Mathematics, Biology and Chemistry.
+Academic XII) or its equivalent with marks of not less than 60% in English, Mathematics, Chemistry and Biology; - or (3) he may complete university courses at the 100 level in English, Mathematics, Biology and Chemistry.

-In addition each candidate must present a satisfactory medical certificate and be available for interviews when requested.
+In addition each candidate must present a satisfactory medical certificate and present himself for interviews when requested.

 Accepted candidates will follow the syllabus for the course in which they have registered.
-The descriptions of each individual subject are found in the section of the Calendar beginning on page 58.
+The descriptions of each individual subject are found in the section of the Calendar beginning on page 56.